emmanuelle/dash-3d-image-partitioning/README.md

 without specifying `LOAD_SUPERPIXEL`, in which case the segmentation will happen when the app loads.

+To generate a new superpixel file, you can specify a path to the environment variable `SAVE_SUPERPIXEL` in which case the app will run, compute the superpixels, save them, and exit.

 ## Resources

 To learn more about Dash, please visit [documentation](https://plot.ly/dash).